skinny85/eol-blog/content/articles/2024/graal-truffle-tutorial-part-14-classes-3-inheritance-super.md

 [previous part](/graal-truffle-tutorial-part-13-classes-2-fields-this-constructors)
 is as follows:

 1. Do the properties of `obj` itself contain `m`?
-If they do, return it.
+If they do, return its value.
 2. If they don't, search for `m` in the properties of the prototype of the class of `obj`, `C`.
    If it contains a property called `m`, return its value.
 3. If `m` was not found inside the prototype of `C`, return `undefined`.